thejimmylin/f5project/README.md

 - Sync Github secrets with local config, make CI/CD easier.

 Then you can focus on your trading strategy and iterate faster.

-# Usages

-1. Put all your secrets in `.secrets/index.json` file
-2. Run `python main.py` to see if it works
-3. Run `scripts/setup_github_secrets.py` to sync your secrets with Github secrets
-4. [Optional] Follow the instructions in `scripts/setup_github_secrets.py` to make it a pre-push Git hook
-5. `git push` to deploy your code according to `.github/workflows/main.yml`

-# TODO

-- Use `pipx` to make it easier to have a quickstart template.
-- Dynamically generate `CI/CD` pipeline YAML file, so we can focus on the code.